 - Forgetting about the Spousal Survivor Benefit

-I have seen cases where both husband and wife were retired and receiving pensions pre-divorce and wanted to keep it that way post-divorce.
+I have seen financial errors in divorce cases where both husband and wife were retired and receiving pensions pre-divorce and wanted to keep it that way post-divorce.
 No big deal, right?
 No QDROs needed.
 That might be true, but did anyone think about the spousal survivor benefit?
 Can the election be undone?
 Certainly the husband and wife may want to stop paying the premium on that election.
 And if either took a joint and survivor option at in retirement, can they now “pop-up” to a single life annuity option post-divorce?
 Both attorneys and clients sometimes overlook these considerations.
 To be safe, I look at the payouts options of each client.
 If they are joint and survivor, I check the rules to see if that could change in the future.
 If it can be changed, this needs to be discussed and evaluated prior to divorce proceedings being finalized.

 - Executive Compensation Plans Not Split Correctly